dblanchardDev/arcgisrest/README.md

  * Exception:
    * **requests.exceptions.HTTPError** – An non-successful value is received from the HTTP server.
-   * **arcgisrest.utils.ArcGISError** – ArcGIS Enteprise reported that the request was not successful.
+   * **arcgisrest.utils.ArcGISError** – ArcGIS Enterprise reported that the request was not successful.

  * Returns: The JSON dictionary from the response.